MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 To automate Microsoft Edge with WebDriver to simulate user interaction, you need three components:

-*  Microsoft Edge
+*  Microsoft Edge.
-*  Microsoft Edge Driver
+*  Microsoft Edge Driver.
-*  A WebDriver testing framework
+*  A WebDriver testing framework.

-The functional relationship between these components is as follows.
+The functional relationship between these components is as follows:

 | Technology | Role |
 |---|---|